LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## Notes about using GEGL Effects on 2.10 vs GIMP 2.99/3

-Gimp 2.10 users are expected to first layer to image size then open GEGL Operations and apply GEGL Effects Continual.
+GIMP 2.10 users are expected to first layer to image size then open GEGL Operations and apply GEGL Effects Continual.
 GIMP 2.99.19/GIMP3+ users can just type in GEGL Effects or go to filters>text styling and edit text live.

+if you use GIMP 3 simply type text, press escape and "/" search for GEGL Effects Continual

 ## Guide on how to use GEGL Effects